jquery/contribute.jquery.org/pages/repo-maintainers-guide.md

 git rebase -i master
 ```

 Using the interactive rebase option, you can squash and/or fixup the commits required to land the pull request as a single commit.
-You might need to edit the commit message, etc and an interactive rebase gives you an option to do this early.
+If you need to edit the commit message, for example, an interactive rebase gives you an option to do it early.
 After rebasing the branch, you can use a "fast-forward" merge to land it on your local master and push it.
-If you uses github's `Closes gh-####` syntax in the commit message, it will automatically close the pull request and add a comment on it pointing at the commit.
+If you use github's `Closes gh-####` syntax in the commit message, it will automatically close the pull request and add a comment on it pointing at the commit.

 ```shell
 git checkout master